qwang-big/Eier/README.md

 # Prerequisites

 ## Genomic regions to be tested
-User need to provide promoters and enhancers regions so that comparisons for differential epigenetic modification can be made for those regions.
+User need to provide promoter and enhancer regions to compare their differential epigenetic modifications.
 We also provide pre-defined promoters from [The Eukaryotic Promoter Database](http://epd.vital-it.ch/index.php) and pre-defined from [GeneHancer](http://www.genecards.org/Guide/GeneCard).
-Given that the enhancers from GeneHancer database are an ensemble of all tissues/cell types, one may need to filter out the unspecific ones by overlapping with the enhancer-specific histone marks, e.g., histone H3 lysine 4 monomethylation (H3K4me1) or the H3K27 acetylation (H3K27ac) marks.
+Given that the enhancers from GeneHancer database are an ensemble of all tissues/cell types, one may need to filter out the unspecific ones, which can be done by overlapping with the enhancer-specific histone marks, e.g., histone H3 lysine 4 monomethylation (H3K4me1) or the histone 3 lysine 27 acetylation (H3K27ac) marks.

 ## Promoter-enhancer (P-E) interactions
-Enhancer within 1Mb distance to the TSS are considered potential interacting region.
+Enhancers within 1Mb distance to the transcription start site (TSS) are considered potential promoter-interacting ones.
 In a common sense, the interactions should not cross the topologically associating domains (TAD) boundary.
-Therefore, we compiled a cell-type specific enhancer-promoter interaction list by excluding the interactions not within the same TAD from [GSE87112](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE87112).
+Therefore, we compiled a cell-type specific enhancer-promoter interaction list by excluding the interactions outside the same TAD from [GSE87112](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE87112).
 Enhancer-promoter interactions probability are estimated using a power-law decay function based on the distances to the TSS.
 Enhancer-promoter distances for sample tissues can be downloaded from [https://github.com/qwang-big/irene-data/PEdistances](https://github.com/qwang-big/irene-data/tree/master/PEdistances), including:
  - [H1](https://github.com/qwang-big/irene-data/blob/master/PEdistances/H1.hg19.pair.gz): H1 human embryonic stem cell line
  - [MES](https://github.com/qwang-big/irene-data/blob/master/PEdistances/MES.hg19.pair.gz): H1 BMP4 derived mesendoderm cultured cells
  - [MSC](https://github.com/qwang-big/irene-data/blob/master/PEdistances/MSC.hg19.pair.gz): H1 derived mesenchymal stem cells